SakthivelMadhu/SakthivelMadhu/README.md

 <img align="left" width="100%" height="200px" src="https://github-readme-stats.vercel.app/api/pin/?username=SakthivelMadhu&repo=Clone-Naukri" /><br>

 ### Project 4:  Clone - Famous Footwear
-Famous Footwear is a retail store that specializes in footwear for men, women, and children.
+Famous Footwear is a retail store that specializes that specializes in footwear for men, women and children.
+This is an online footwear shop.
+You get to order the pair of shoes that you love and sign up with us for constant updates on new stock.

 GitHub Repository: [GitHub](https://github.com/Deepak-25yadav/wicked-edge-6587) :  [Live-Demo](https://magnificent-bonbon-8ffb8d.netlify.app/)
 <img align="left" width="100%" height="200px" src="https://github-readme-stats.vercel.app/api/pin/?username=Deepak-25yadav&repo=wicked-edge-6587" /><br>